rocjs/roc/docs/CLI.md

 `options = [1,2,3,4]`

 ### Booleans
-Roc will consider options whiteout a value as `true` and also support a `no-` prefix to set an option to `false`.
+Roc will consider options without a value as `true` and also support a `no-` prefix to set an option to `false`.

 __Example__
 ```